liyingsong99/Lys-UguiHud/README.md

 ## Examples

-See the included demo scene in `Samples~/Rich Text Demo` for practical examples.
+See the included demo scene in `Scenes/Rich Text` for practical examples.

 ## Requirements